conan-io/docs/howtos/link_apple_framework.rst

 How to link with Apple Frameworks
 =================================

-It is common in OSx that your conan package needs to link with a complete Apple framework, and, of course, you want to propagate this information to all projects/libraries that uses your package.
+It is common in macOS that your conan package needs to link with a complete Apple framework, and, of course, you want to propagate this information to all projects/libraries that uses your package.

 With regular libraries we use ``self.cpp_info.libs`` object to append to it all the libraries:

 .. code-block:: python

     def package_info(self):

         self.cpp_info.libs = ["SDL2"]
         self.cpp_info.libs.append("OpenGL32")